 AMI's commitment to providing excellent customer service, our constantly evolving technology and our staff has permitted us to grow into an organization that is dedicated to providing co-fiduciary, record keeping and compliance services for employers across the United States.

-Tim Halchuck, QPFC, AIF®, C(k)P® is the CEO of AMI Benefit Plan Administrators, Inc. He graduated from Youngstown State University in 1995 with a Bachelor’s of Science in Business Administration, major in Finance.
+Tim Halchuck, QPFC, AIF®, C(k)P®, QKA is the CEO of AMI Benefit Plan Administrators, Inc. He graduated from Youngstown State University in 1995 with a Bachelor’s of Science in Business Administration, major in Finance.
 He went on to obtain his Series 7 license in 1996 and his Series 65 license in 2012.
 He entered the financial services industry in 1991 as an insurance agent.
 He earned the QPFC (Qualified Plan Financial Consultant) designation from ASPPA in 2013, his AIF® (Accredited Investment Fiduciary) designation from fi360® in 2015 and the C(k)P® from The Retirement Advisor University® in collaboration with UCLA Anderson School of Management Executive Education in 2016.
+He earned the QKA (Qualified 401(k) Administrator) designation from ASPPA in 2018.
 At AMI, Tim works with plan advisors to assist them as requested.
-He also oversees the co-ordination between the various AMI teams as well as the corporate functions of AMI. firstname.lastname@example.org
+He also oversees the co-ordination between the various AMI teams as well as the corporate functions of AMI. email@example.com

 Pamela L. Shoup, CEBS, RPA, QKA is the President of AMI Benefit Plan Administrators, Inc. She graduated from Miami University in 1988 with a Bachelor’s of Science Degree in Business.
 She continued her education with the International Foundation of Employee Benefit Plans and the Wharton School of the University of Pennsylvania to earn the RPA (Retirement Plans Associate) and the CEBS (Certified Employee Benefit Specialist) designations.
 She earned the QKA (Qualified 401(k) Administrator) designation from ASPPA in 2013.
 She entered the financial services industry in 1989 as an insurance agent and maintains that license but no longer practices.
 At AMI, Pam is in charge of plan conversions, computer programming, quality control, plan administration and the policies and procedures of the organization. firstname.lastname@example.org

-Tracy Martin, (Currently pursuing the QKA designation) is the Vice President of AMI Benefit Plan Administrators, Inc. She graduated from Trumbull Business College in 1999 with an Associate’s Degree in Applied Business.
+Tracy Martin, QKA is the Corporate Secretary of AMI Benefit Plan Administrators, Inc. She graduated from Trumbull Business College in 1999 with an Associate’s Degree in Applied Business.
 Tracy started with AMI in 1999 and worked to design the procedures for the open architecture daily trading.
 She is currently the team leader for the Plan Management Team.
-This team is responsible for processing contributions, distributions, loans enrollments and customer service. firstname.lastname@example.org.
+This team is responsible for processing contributions, distributions, loans enrollments and customer service. email@example.com.

 Charles Durkot, E.A, ERPA, QPA graduated from Youngstown State University in 1995 with a Bachelor’s of Science in Business Administration, major in accounting.
 He went on to earn the E.A.
 (Enrolled Agent) designation in 2006.
 The E.A. designation permits Charles to represent clients before the IRS with regard to tax matters.
 He earned the ERPA and QPA certifications in 2014.
-At AMI, Charles is the Assistant Team Leader for the Plan Administration Team.
+At AMI, Charles is the Assistant Team Leader for the Plan Administration Team, as well as the chief compliance officer.
 He has been with AMI since 2002. firstname.lastname@example.org.

-John A. Halchuck, CLU, ChFC, REBC, QPA, ERPA is the founder of the AMI Companies.
+John A. Halchuck, TGPC, CLU, ChFC, REBC, QPA, ERPA is the founder of the AMI Companies.
 He earned the CLU, ChFC and the REBC (Registered Employee Benefits Consultant) designations from the American College.
-He has also earned the QPA (Qualified Plan Administrator from ASPPA).
+He has also earned the TGPC (Tax-Exempt & Governmental Plan Consultant) and QPA (Qualified Plan Administrator from ASPPA).
 In addition, John is an ERPA (Enrolled Retirement Plan Agent).
 The ERPA designation permits John to represent clients before the IRS with regard to their retirement plans.
 John is currently retired but acts as a consultant for AMI.